samirsahoo007/system-design-primer/README.md

   <br/>
 </p>

 A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
-Requests from clients are forwarded to a server that can fulfill it before the reverse proxy returns the server's response to the client.
+A reverse proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server's response to the client.

 Additional benefits include: